 The Bank has upgraded its internal systems to offer products linked to new Risk Free Rates (RFRs), the Bank has completed transition of all non USD LIBOR linked exposures to RFRs and has ceased issuance of new products linked to LIBOR.
-A degree of uncertainty still remains with regards to transition options for USD LIBOR linked loans to the alternate risk free rates and hence could entail risks for the Bank.
-The Bank has taken a number of steps to mitigate these key risks as detailed below:
+The Bank has identified all its USD LIBOR linked exposures in the loan portfolio and has communicated transition options to its clients and transition process has already begun.
+The Bank endeavors to complete this process by June 30,2023.
+The Bank has transitioned all its USD LIBOR linked derivative expoures to the alternate risk free rates except for one deal where the last reset is due in June 2023.